-Effective January 15, 2021, students pro rata refund will be calculated based on date of determination as stated below.
+Students pro rata refund will be calculated based on the date of determination as stated below.

 The pro rata refund percentage is calculated by dividing the number of days remaining in the course after the student's date of determination by the total number of days in the course.